midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 The human-readable part should consist of 3 parts, separated by underscore:
 - constant `mn` indicating it is a Midnight address
 - type of credential encoded, like `addr` for payment address or `shield-addr` for a shielded payment address.
 Only alphanumeric characters and hyphen are allowed.
 Hyphen is allowed only to allow usage of multiple segments in credential name, so parsing and validation are simplified.
 - network identifier - arbitrary string consisting of alphanumeric characters and hyphens, identifying network.
 Hyphen is allowed only to allow usage of multiple segments in network identifier, so parsing and validation are simplified.
-For mainnet, network identifier has to be omitted, for other networks it is required to be present.
+For mainnet, network identifier has to be omitted (and so its preceding underscore), for other networks it is required to be present.
 Following approach should be used to map ledger's `NetworkId` enum into network identifier:
   - mainnet - no prefix
   - testnet - "test"
   - devnet - "dev"